The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

 For simple domains $\Omega \subset \mathbb{R}^2$, such as a circle, square, or triangle, the so-called in-radius $r_1$ and hence also the first eigenvalue $\Lambda_{1}$ can be easily calculated by geometric reasoning.
 In general, for a more complicated domain $\Omega$ we have to compute the distance function $d(x)=\dist(x,\partial\Omega)$ which is the unique solution of the following Eikonal equation

-From the solution of \cref{Ek} we thus obtain the in-radius $r_1$ together with the set of points in $\Omega$ where this maximal distance to the boundary is attained.
+From the solution of \labelcref{Ek} we thus obtain the in-radius $r_1$ together with the set of points in $\Omega$ where this maximal distance to the boundary is attained.
 The solution of the Eikonal equation on a discrete grid can be approximated with different methods, the best-known of which is the fast marching method \cite{sethian1999fast}.
 Originally formulated on structured grids, it was generalized to weighted graphs in \cite{desquesnes2013eikonal}.
-Alternatively, it was shown in \cite{zagatti2014maximal}, that the solution of \cref{Ek} coincides with the solution to the optimization problem
+Alternatively, it was shown in \cite{zagatti2014maximal}, that the solution of \labelcref{Ek} coincides with the solution to the optimization problem

 and it was characterized as nonlinear eigenfunction of a subdifferential operator in \cite{bungert2020structural}.
-There, the same was shown for a graph analogue of \cref{eq:ground_state}.
-Therefore, one can also use the gradient flow based methods \cite{bungert2019asymptotic,bungert2019nonlinear,feld2019rayleigh} to solve discrete versions of \cref{eq:ground_state} or \cref{Ek}, respectively.
+There, the same was shown for a graph analogue of \labelcref{eq:ground_state}.
+Therefore, one can also use the gradient flow based methods \cite{bungert2019asymptotic,bungert2019nonlinear,feld2019rayleigh} to solve discrete versions of \labelcref{eq:ground_state} or \labelcref{Ek}, respectively.

-Hence, by employing any of these methods, one obtains a discrete distance function and an associated first eigenvalue $\Lambda_1$ (cf.~\cref{eq:first_ev_repeated}) subordinate to the discrete grid $V$, defined in \cref{ss:monotone_schemes}.
+Hence, by employing any of these methods, one obtains a discrete distance function and an associated first eigenvalue $\hat\Lambda_1$ (cf.~\labelcref{eq:first_ev_repeated}) subordinate to the discrete grid $V$, defined in \cref{ss:monotone_schemes}.
+Uniform convergence of distance functions on general graphs to continuum distance functions was proved in \cite{roith2023continuum, fadili2023limits, bungert2023uniform}.
+A fortiori, this also implies the convergence of the first eigenvalue $\Lambda_1$ in \labelcref{eq:first_ev_repeated}.

 One should remark that the second eigenvalue $\Lambda_2$ cannot be approximated as easily.
-Remember that it has a geometric characterization as reciprocal of the maximal radius of two equal non-intersecting balls which fit into the domain (cf.~\cref{eq:second_eigenvalue}).
+Remember that it has a geometric characterization as reciprocal of the maximal radius of two equal non-intersecting balls which fit into the domain (cf.~\labelcref{eq:second_eigenvalue}).
 For many symmetric domains (e.g. circle, square, isosceles right triangle, L-shape, etc.) the solution of this sphere packing problem can be derived using elementary geometric reasoning.
 However, we could not find a circle / sphere packing algorithm in the literature which works for general domains.

 Furthermore, higher infinity-eigenvalues have not yet been characterized.
 Only in some special cases one knows that they are given by the reciprocal of the maximal radius of $k$ equal non-overlapping spheres which fit into the domain~\cite{juutinen2005higher}.
 In these cases one can use known solutions of the general sphere packing problem to obtain the eigenvalue.